JaxDaxCamacho/ScarletWorldBuilding/QTEID.md

 When that happens, instead of a dice roll you can use the QTE minigame to define your level of success.

-The difficulty of the the QTE is subjective to the dificulty of the tests,
+The difficulty of the the QTE is subjective to the dificulty of the tests

+Alternatively this could work with a Dice Roll System